blackNoir2/front-end-chatgpt-clone/README.md

 2. **Documentation:** Complete the README with comprehensive details on how the product works, its features, and a detailed description.

-You can view the site here
+You can view the new version of the site here https://blacknoir2.github.io/front-end-chatgpt-clone/
-https://blacknoir2.github.io/front-end-chatgpt-clone/